GolfOhio.com

 Even the cart path switchbacks through the power easement have appeal.
 While bounding up the hill, riders are treated to a majestic perspective unique to Midwestern valleys – even manmade ones for power towers.

-The creek-bed at No. 16 is the focus of all that is Aston Oaks.
+The creek-bed at the 16th hole is the focus of all that is Aston Oaks Golf Club.
 It was where the mill was built and where wilderness ended and commerce began once upon a time.
 This corner of the course was once true frontier, and much of American political life today has its roots in these unforgiving meanders.

 No. 16 is landing zone golf and going for the green in two is out-of-the-question as the creek and a stone wall conspire to prevent any roll-ons.